Arryboom/FTM/readme.md

 | -h | HelpText  |
 ##
 ## example:
-ftm -p 'd:\file\' -v
+ftm -p 'd:\directory\' -v

-> this will give a random timestamp from 1970-01-01 to 2100-01-01 to all creation,modifiction,access time for all file or dir in d:\file\
+> this will give a random timestamp from 1970-01-01 to 2100-01-01 to all creation,modifiction,access time for all file or dir in d:\directory\

 ftm -p 'd:\file\doc.txt' -t '1982-01-01'
 > this will modify the creation,modfied,access time of doc.txt to